-Our Boston central business district ("CBD") in-service portfolio was approximately 99% leased as of June 30, 2020, including approximately 343,000 square feet of leases that we terminated, due to the nonpayment of rent, where the tenants have yet to vacate.
-During the second quarter of 2020, we executed approximately 143,000 square feet of leases and had approximately 68,000 square feet of leases commence in the Boston region.
-Approximately 61,000 square feet of the leases that commenced had been vacant for less than one year and represent an increase in net rental obligations of approximately 22% over the prior leases.
-In May 2020, we resumed development of 100 Causeway Street, which had been paused earlier in the quarter due to stay-at-home orders.
-100 Causeway Street is an approximately 632,000 net rentable square foot office tower located in Boston, Massachusetts, of which we own 50%, that is 94% pre-leased, as of August 3, 2020.
+Our Boston central business district ("CBD") in-service portfolio was approximately 98% leased as of September 30, 2020, including approximately 343,000 square feet of leases that we terminated, due to the nonpayment of rent, where the tenants have yet to vacate.
+During the third quarter of 2020, we executed approximately 96,000 square feet of leases and had approximately 262,000 square feet of leases commence in the Boston region.
+Approximately 222,000 square feet of the leases that commenced had been vacant for less than one year and represent an increase in net rental obligations of approximately 15% over the prior leases.
+During the quarter, a joint venture in which we own 50% fully placed inservice Hub50House, a 440 unit residential property that is part of the 1.3 million square foot mixed-use Hub on Causeway development in Boston, Massachusetts.

-Our approximately 2.0 million square foot in-service office portfolio in Cambridge was nearly 100% leased, as of June 30, 2020.
-In June of 2020, we resumed development of 325 Main Street at Kendall Center in Cambridge, Massachusetts, which is 90% pre-leased to a tenant for a term of 15 years.
-Development was paused earlier in the guarter due to stay-at-home orders, but we anticipate delivering the project on time.
+Our approximately 2.0 million square foot in-service office portfolio in Cambridge was approximately 99% leased, as of September 30, 2020.
+In addition, during the third quarter of 2020, one of our large tenants in Cambridge had the contractual right to terminate a lease for 190,000 square feet but the tenant did not exercise that right and its lease now expires in 2037.
+During the quarter, we continued our development of 325 Main Street at Kendall Center in Cambridge, Massachusetts, which is 90% pre-leased to a tenant for a term of 15 years.